joncamfield/satcommthreats/en.md

 ## Device Geolocation

-Multiple approaches can be used to geolocate an active device.

-require proximity, specific technology, and some skills, so are generally limited to dedicated adversaries, but all of these approaches have options where one can trade cost for expertise (e.g. easy to use but expensive commercial/off-the-shelf tools vs easy-to-source, vs low-cost DIY tools with a steep learning curve).
-There is a large market for off-the-shelf commercial tools that are available for this, primarily to support frequency usage / regulation activities.
-These tools can include fixed antenna, vehicle-mounted and/or movable antenna, as well as aerial drone-mounted and handheld hardware.
+Multiple approaches can be used to geolocate an active device, including commercial satellite-based offerings enabling fully remote tracking and custom workflow/alert processes for "unexpected" satellite signals.
+Many others are more proximity based and required and some skills and/or technology, but all of these approaches have options where one can trade cost for expertise (e.g. easy to use but expensive commercial/off-the-shelf tools vs easy-to-source, vs low-cost DIY tools with a steep learning curve).
+In addition to the global, satellite-based options, these devices can also be mounted on aircraft, drones, vehicles, or even be handheld.

 Military adversaries in a conflict zone are likely to be resourced with skills and devices and also likely to be actively scanning for satellite